LordPhyre/Quasar-DSC/README.md

 If so, you can follow the steps below.

 - Extract the folder or use git clone then open command prompt inside the directory.
-- Type `npm i --save-dev electron` to install required dependencies.
+- Type `npm i electron --save-dev` to install required dependencies.
-- To run the application, type `npm run start`
+- To run the application, type `npm start`
 - If you have applied code changes, you will need to restart the application by closing it and running it again.
 - If you have a feature request or bug fix, please test it out locally before starting a pull request.